Sampling random graph homomorphisms and applications to network data analysis: Motif sampling and MCMC sampling algorithms

 \subsection{Random homomorphism from motifs into networks}

-To describe motif sampling, we first give a precise definition of networks and motifs.
-A \textit{network} as a mathematical object consists of a triple $\G=(X,A,\alpha)$, where $X$, a finite set, is the node set of individuals, $A:X^{2}\rightarrow [0,\infty)$ is a matrix describing interaction strength between individuals, and $\alpha:X\rightarrow (0,1]$ is a probability measure on $X$ giving significance of each individual (cf. \cite{samir-dgw-nets}) .
+To describe motif sampling, we first give precise definitions of networks and motifs.
+A \textit{network} as a mathematical object consists of a triple $\G=(X,A,\alpha)$, where $X$, a finite set, is the node set of individuals, $A:X^{2}\rightarrow [0,\infty)$ is a matrix describing interaction strength between individuals, and $\alpha:X\rightarrow (0,1]$ is a probability measure on $X$ giving the significance of each individual (cf. \citet{samir-dgw-nets}).
 Any given $(n\times n)$ matrix $A$ taking values from $[0,1]$ can be regarded as a network $([n],A,\alpha)$ where $\alpha(i)\equiv 1/n$ is the uniform distribution on $[n]$.

 Fix an integer $k\ge 1$ and a matrix $A_{F}:[k]^{2}\rightarrow [0,\infty)$.
 Let $F=([k],A_{F})$ denote the corresponding edge-weighted graph, which we also call a \textit{motif}.
 A motif $F=([k],A_{F})$ is said to be \textit{simple} if $A_{F}$ is 0-1 valued, has zero diagonal entries (no loops), and $A_{F}(i,j)+A_{F}(j,i)\in \{0,1\}$ for each $1\le i<j\le k$ (see Figure \ref{fig:motif} for an illustration).
-The fact that simple motifs have at most one directed edge between any pair of nodes is crucial in the proof of stability inequalities of the network observables stated in Subsection \ref{subsection:stability_inequalities}.
+The fact that simple motifs have at most one directed edge between any pair of nodes is crucial in the proof of stability inequalities of the network observables stated in Section \ref{section:stability_inequalities}.
+A particularly important motif for application purposes is the \textit{$k$-chain}, which is the pair $([k], \mathbf{1}_{\{(1,2),(2,3),\dots,(k-1,k)})$.
+It corresponds to the direct path on $k$ nodes, see Figure \ref{fig:motif} (c).

 For a given motif $F=([k],A_{F})$ and a $n$-node network $\G=([n],A,\alpha)$, we introduce the following probability distribution $\pi_{F\rightarrow \G}$ on the set $[n]^{[k]}$ of all vertex maps $\mathbf{x}:[k]\rightarrow [n]$ by